Texas Amends Uniform Trade Secrets Act

 - Confidentiality agreements

-Taking the right steps to craft proper and enforceable agreements is critical to protecting trade secrets, as well as a company itself, and it can be done effectively with the help of our experienced business law attorneys at Hendershot, Cannon & Hisey, P.C.
+Taking the right steps to craft proper and enforceable agreements is critical to protecting trade secrets, as well as a company itself, and it can be done effectively with the help of our experienced business law attorneys at Hendershot, Cowart & Hisey, P.C.
 By focusing on customized strategies and drawing from decades of combined experience, our legal team works to not only establish deterrents that protect your company, but also tools that provide relief and remedies in the event of theft, misuse, or misappropriation.

 Our Houston business lawyers have cultivated a reputation for results and integrity in high-stakes cases, and is prepared to assist business throughout the state in all matters relating to trade secrets, business and employment contracts, and litigation.
 To speak confidentially with a member of our legal team and learn more about our comprehensive services, call (713) 909-7323.